Classic Motorcycle Build

 2023

-Finally got back to normal health and sure hope I stay this way!
 This year I turned 66 and have retired from my day job.
-A few more motorcycle projects have followed me home, including a 1974 Norton Commando.
+A few more motorcycle projects have followed me home, including this 1974 Norton Commando.

 1974 Norton Commando right side shift